AI-Gajendra/torrent-downloader-using-python/README.md

 If you are using a private network that don't allow you to download torrent you can use this code in google colab.
+This also run in your system that can support python.
 Here is conditions to runs this code without any error :-
   1. You just have to download python and verify the installation.
   2. you must have libtorrent and tqdm modules installed in your system.